Planifica/encryption/README.md

 This package started with using RSA and AES for encryption as proposed in this [paper](http://css.csail.mit.edu/mylar/).
 However we switched to using the NaCl library, which uses the far more efficient alorithms ECC and Salsa20.

 ### Browser Support
-The browser support comes down to the support of UInt8Arrays, which are [not supported](http://caniuse.com/#feat=typedarrays) in IE9 abd IE8.
+The browser support comes down to the support of UInt8Arrays, which are [not supported](http://caniuse.com/#feat=typedarrays) in IE9 and IE8.

 ## Licence
 MIT. (c) maintained by Planifica.